sudhir-j-sapkal/techjoomla.github.io/_posts/2017-09-15-tjreports-integration-guide.md

 $installed = $model->addTjReportsPlugins();
 ```

-If you are intalling plugin as a part of a package.
+If you are installing plugin as a part of a package.
 You can call above method in postflight of package script.
 Above method requires some detail from your plugin so you must have below method that will return plugin detail.

 ```
 public function getPluginDetail()